nicinabox/lets-split-guide/assembly.md

 ## Mount the Pro Micro

-**Pay special attention on this step**.
-There are several things that need to be done in the right order and orientation.
+**🚨Pay special attention on this step🚨**.

+**There are several things that need to be done in the right order and orientation.
+Specifically, "TOP" AND "BOTTOM" are the OPPOSITE of what you might think**

 > *Tip:* Flash your Pro Micro now before you mount it.
 You can test it by using a multimeter to measure the voltage between VCC and RAW.
 It should be around 5V.
 If it's bad it'll be a lot less headache than desoldering.